 Paruresis or “shy bladder” can affect anyone and is considered a type of social anxiety disorder.
 Calvin seems like the kind of guy who carries his anxiety around like a dull sword; he feels protected because it is, after all, a sword, but its dullness means that when he has to fend off a real threat, the anxiety does not actually come in very handy.
 The more Calvin stresses about having to pee and worrying if someone else is watching him try to pee, the more temperamental he grows.

 Calvin is one of the most clueless workers at Shenaniganz.
 He works too hard and works too much, covering for a server named Kristy who will not give Calvin the time of day.
 Though the other servers speculate that Calvin needs to work on self-confidence, harassing Calvin about it probably makes things worse for him.

 The good news is that Calvin is not alone.
 In fact, there is even an International Paruresis Association, or IPA, which is probably not something you want to drink if you have paruresis since alcohol makes most people have to GO.
 Calvin does not seem like the kind of guy who drinks on the job, but anyone becomes antsy when they have to use the restroom and cannot.
 In most situations, Calvin is probably fine, but when he spends all his time at work and only has access to a public restroom, the results could be catastrophic.

-What is clear about Calvin is that if he gradually gets more comfortable using the Shenaniganz bathroom – a process called exposure therapy – then he could become less uptight in general.
-Going to the bathroom is not something most people want to worry about, and Calvin has a lot of worries in excess of this pee problem.
+If Calvin gets more comfortable using the Shenaniganz bathroom – via a process called exposure therapy – then he could become less uptight in general.
+Going to the bathroom is not something most people want to worry about, and Calvin has a lot of worries in excess of his pee problem.
 Once Calvin gets past the barrier caused by urinary issues, he might be more confident by extent because he will not constantly be burdened by the need to use a bathroom without waiting…to pee.